w3c/manifest/explainer.md

 However, for privacy reasons, you can't directly detect if your application is installed - only if the manifest is being used with your web application.

 ## What’s wrong with `<meta>` tags?
 During the specification discussions, it was hotly debated whether to use `<meta>` tags in HTML rather than make a new format.
-After all, the Chrome implementation of Add to Homescreen uses `<meta>` tags, and this has been the natural home for proprietary flimflam since the web began.
+After all, the Chrome implementation of Add to Home screen uses `<meta>` tags, and this has been the natural home for proprietary flimflam since the web began.

 The reasons for including a separate file are